This artist funded his sister's degree and added a floor to his parent's house with Warframe skins

 "After my first, I wanted to do more so I kept trying," he writes.
 "I have no educational background on 3D art, nothing, I just started reading and watching some tutorials on the processes in making 3D assets.
 I kept trying but I couldn't seem to handle how to properly design helmets and full skins so I focused more on Syandanas [the capes that Warframes wear], with my second item the Maharliqa, kinda inspired by the Philippine flag."

-Farjado and his family were "running out of money" at the time, he says, with his mom, a nurse, providing for him and three other siblings.
+Fajardo and his family were "running out of money" at the time, he says, with his mom, a nurse, providing for him and three other siblings.
 "I had to make a move," he writes, and before he stopped going to college, he started taking small design and motion graphics jobs.
-Ultimately, though, it would be Warframe cosmetics that allowed Farjado to upgrade more than his PC.
+Ultimately, though, it would be Warframe cosmetics that allowed Fajardo to upgrade more than his PC.

-As one example, Farjado says that his Warframe item sales funded his sister's degree in medical technology, which she completed last year.
+As one example, Fajardo says that his Warframe item sales funded his sister's degree in medical technology, which she completed last year.

 And my sister's grad pics after a year 😅I was able to fund her studies all thanks to the warframe tennogen program 🥰 pic.twitter.com/lf6eUlDtL1August 18, 2021

 Success didn't come right away, though.
-Many of Farjado's earlier Warframe submissions were rejected.
+Many of Fajardo's earlier Warframe submissions were rejected.

 "I think I've already set some of [my older work] to private," he writes, referencing the art shown below.
 "Some are really just put together for the sake of submitting, I was so bad at designing stuff."

-What Farjado found made the difference was two things: collaborators, and feedback from Digital Extremes.
+What Fajardo found made the difference was two things: collaborators, and feedback from Digital Extremes.
 Below is an example of some of his more recent work.

-After that, Farjado started seeking out collaborators.
+After that, Fajardo started seeking out collaborators.
 The Limbo skin below (with the top hat) was made with artist Hydroxate.

-Due Volpi, below, was conceptualized by Volkovyi/Liger Inuzuka, who now works directly with Digital Extremes making "beautiful deluxe skins," says Farjado, so they're no longer able to collaborate.
+Due Volpi, below, was conceptualized by Volkovyi/Liger Inuzuka, who now works directly with Digital Extremes making "beautiful deluxe skins," says Fajardo, so they're no longer able to collaborate.

 The collaborations kept on coming, though.
-Farjado also worked with Daemonstar: "He does cool Warframe fan arts and fan concepts so I decided to contact him in the forums."
+Fajardo also worked with Daemonstar: "He does cool Warframe fan arts and fan concepts so I decided to contact him in the forums."

-The pair had three Syndanas outfits accepted in one round, and Farjado had one more suit accepted as a collaboration with Filipino artist Jaeon009.
+The pair had three Syndanas outfits accepted in one round, and Fajardo had one more suit accepted as a collaboration with Filipino artist Jaeon009.

 "These were my biggest rounds I think, especially with the Sildarg Syandana," he says.
 "Players loved it!
 Daemonstar really pushed what we could do with the technical and aesthetic rules that DE set for creating TennoGen.
 I thought I couldn't handle it but it worked fine in the end."